Ph.D., Assistant Professor, Sociology

 Dr. Jessica Houston Su is a sociologist who studies American family life and inequality.
 As a family demographer, she uses a sociological lens and quantitative analytic techniques to examine how social patterns of family formation create and reproduce inequality.
 Her research contributes to the sociological literature in families, health, inequality, work, and demography.

-Her research appears in leading peer-reviewed journals such as Demography, the Journal of Marriage and Family, and the Journal of Health and Social Behavior.
+Her research appears in leading peer-reviewed journals such as Social Forces, Social Problems, Demography, and the Journal of Marriage and Family.
 She received her Ph.D. in Sociology from Cornell University and her B.A. in Sociology from Dartmouth College.